enriquedlh97/keyword_category_prediction_api/README.md

 ```
 Each of these parameters can be specified to the `final_model_training.py` script with the flags `--t=MAX_TOKEN_COUNT`,
 `--e=N_EPOCHS`, `--b=BATCH_SIZE`, `--l=LEARNING_RATE` and `--d=DROPOUT`.
 If no flags are specified the script will run
 with the above mentioned default values.
-To specified values for these parameters just run something like this example.
+To specify values for these parameters just run something like this example.
 ```bash
 $ python final_model_training.py --t=40 --e=20 --b=64 --l=2e-5 --d=0.12
 ```